 Once you are logged in as your customer, you will see a red notice appear in the admin section of PayWhirl to help remind you that you are currently acting as if you were the customer:

 NOTE: If you are in the customer portal, acting as a customer, you will be able to change anything in the account, just as if you were the customer.
 You can add/remove subscriptions, change cards on file, addresses, profile questions, etc.

 It's exactly the same view, and portal your customers use when they login to your embedded or hosted customer portal.

 This can be very useful on customer support calls or if you need to walk customers through changes to their account because you can see exactly what your customers will see within their customer portal.

 WARNING: Please make sure to logout of the customer account when you are finished to prevent editing another customer's account by mistake.

-By default, your customers are able to manage their own subscription(s) and are able to cancel subscriptions, remove their payment methods, change their information and more.
-In many cases this is ideal and will save businesses in administration costs, however, in some situations (like rentals scenarios, deposits or layaway programs) it's often best to have the customer contact you before cancelling.
+By default, your customers are able to manage their own subscription(s) and are able to cancel subscriptions, remove their payment methods, change their information, and more.
+In many cases, this is ideal and will save businesses in administration costs; however, in some situations (like rentals scenarios, deposits, or layaway programs), it's often best to have the customer contact you before canceling.

 You can control these settings and more from the Account Settings > Advanced Settings menu in your account.

 You can also configure other customer management options such as requiring customer addresses (or not), allowing the customer to skip installments, and the number of failed payments the system should allow before a subscription is canceled automatically by the dunning system.

 Please let us know if you have any questions.